keybase/client/go/saltpack/specs/saltpack_encryption.md

 finally an empty payload packet.

 ### Header Packet
-The header packet is a MessagePack list with these contents:
+The header packet is a MessagePack integer followed by a MessagePack list:

 ```
+header length

 [
     format name,
     version,